cjdbarlow/Part-One/transfusion_reactions.md

 These are additional antibodies that a patient may express in plasma, and include Kell, Lewis, Duffy, etc.

 ###ABO
+The ABO blood group is:
+* A complex carbohydrate-based antigens series
-The ABO system refers to carbohydrate-based antigens, which may be either A or B. Patients may express one, both, or neither, giving four blood groups (A, B, AB, O). is the most important for blood transfusion as:
+These may be either A or B antigen, and patients may express one, both, or neither, giving four blood groups (A, B, AB, O).
+* Expressed on the H-antigen stem of RBCs, and on the surface of tissue cells.
-* Individuals express antibody to foreign blood groups This develops within 6 months of birth, likely due to environmental exposure to similar antigens.
+* Individuals express IgM antibody to foreign blood groups This develops within 6 months of birth, likely due to environmental exposure to similar antigens.
-* An ABO-mismatch hypersensitivity reaction is severe
+* Associated with a severe hypersensitivity reaction if an ABO-mismatch occurs

 ###Rhesus
+The Rhesus blood group is the next most important group after ABO.
+The Rhesus system:
-There are fifty different Rhesus antigens, the most important of which is **D**.
+* Consists of ~50 different antigens, the most important of which is **D**
 Rhesus status is therefore expressed as positive (D - 85% of the population) or negative (anything-but-D).

-Notably, Rhesus negative individuals do not naturally develop antibodies unless exposed:
+* Rhesus antibody does not naturally occur in Rh(-) individuals
+    * This is relevant in Rhesus disease
+    A Rh(-) mother exposed to Rh(+) blood will develop Anti-D antibody, which can cross placenta and induce abortion in a future Rh(+) foetus.
+This can occur with:
         * Incompatible transfusion
         * Foetal-materal haemorrhage
-If blood from an RhD positive foetus is exposed to an RhD negative mother (miscarriage, birth, placetal abruption), the maternal immune system will develop anti-RhD antibodies which (as they are IgG) can cross the placenta and haemolyse the foetus.

 ##Compatibility Testing
 Donor blood must be tested with recipient blood to avoid a transfusion reaction.
 This involves three processes:
 * Blood Typing (ABO/Rh)
-Blood is typed by mixing it with plasma (and plasma with erythrocytes) of known groups.
+Blood is typed by mixing it in vitro with plasma (and plasma with erythrocytes) of known groups (containing IgM antibody (Anti-A, Anti-B, Anti-AB)), and observing for agglutination.
 * Antibody Screen
 For other antibodies.
+    * Testing is similar to ABO screening, except *plasma* is mixed with red cells containing known antigen (e.g. Kell, Duffy), and monitored for agglutination.
 * Cross-match
   Involves two processes:
     * Saline test
+    Erythrocytes are suspended in saline and mixed with antibodies at room temperature, monitoring for agglutination.
+        * This confirms ABO type
     * Indirect Coomb's test
-    Identifies IgG antibody which would cause haemolysis of transfused red cells.
-This is typically no longer done, as it offers almost negligible extra safety over the above processes.
+    Identifies IgG antibody in host plasma which would cause haemolysis of transfused red cells.
+This is typically no longer done, as it offers negligible extra safety over the above processes.
 Doing it involves:
         * Incubating
         Binds IgG Ab to antigen on RBC membrane.
         * Washing